-The Department of Visual Arts offers four programs that respond to a variety of student's interests and needs: a Bachelor of Fine Arts (BFA), a Major in Visual Arts, as well as a Major and a Minor in History and Theory of Art.
+The Department of Visual Arts offers four programs that respond to your various interests and needs: a Bachelor of Fine Arts (BFA), a Major in Visual Arts, as well as a Major and a Minor in History and Theory of Art.

-The Major in Visual Arts allows students to have the same range of course experiences as the BFA– including compulsory practical and theoretical courses but offers a greater number of electives, so that students might pursue a broader range of interests.
-Majors can combine their degree with either a Minor or a second Major (not including the Major or Minor in History and Theory of Arts).
-It is an excellent preparation for students wishing to pursue careers in such fields as Fine arts education, project or communications officer in artistic organisations, artist agent, conservator or curator.
+The Major in Visual Arts allows you to have the same range of course experiences as the BFA– including compulsory practical and theoretical courses but offers a greater number of electives, so that you might pursue a broader range of interests.
+Majors can combine their degree with either a Minor or a second Major.
+It is an excellent preparation if you wish to pursue careers in such fields as Fine arts education, project or communications officer in artistic organizations, artist agent, conservator or curator.

 The programs in Art History will provide you with an excellent foundation in the history of international modern and contemporary art, curatorial and museum studies, and their critical and theoretical discourses.
 Our professors emphasize an interdisciplinary approach with perspectives drawn from aesthetics, philosophy, feminism and gender theories, post-colonial theories, theories of identity, globalization, and new technologies.
 You will be actively involved in Ottawa’s vibrant art community, through curatorial projects (on campus and in the city), internships, site visits to national and municipal art galleries, and class visits from experienced curators, artists, and visiting professors.